- ICH GCP

 Intervention: Jenga Dada educational sessions will be delivered to existing women's economic empowerment group participants during regular meetings by a facilitator from a local NGO.
 Sessions will include education and facilitated group discussions on gender, RC, IPV, economic abuse, and financial literacy to bolster understanding, shift attitudes and norms, and support peers on these issues.
 One 60-minute guided group discussion will take place for each of the eight training modules during the weekly or bi-weekly women's economic empowerment group meetings.

-Methodology: In this pilot trial, we will test the hypothesis that women participating in Jenga Dada will report improved proximal outcomes regarding a) financial self-efficacy, b) coping with economic abuse, IPV, and RC (self-efficacy to seek assistance for IPV and coping strategies to maintain contraceptive use in the face of opposition), c) reproductive health (self-efficacy to use contraceptives, including in the face of RC), and d) self-efficacy to seek support from women's economic group members and to support other members experiencing violence.
-Study activities include formative research to inform development of Jenga Dada based on the lived experience of women and girls and implementers in this context, pilot testing, and evaluation of the effects of Jenga Dada on IPV, reproductive health, and economic outcomes.
+Methodology: This pilot trial will test the hypothesis that women participating in Jenga Dada will report improved proximal outcomes regarding a) coping with economic abuse, IPV, and RC (self-efficacy to seek assistance for IPV and coping strategies to maintain contraceptive use in the face of opposition) and b) self-efficacy to seek support for violence experiences from women's economic group members.
+Study activities include formative research to inform development of Jenga Dada based on the lived experience of women and girls and implementers in this context, pilot testing, and evaluation of the effects of Jenga Dada on violence, reproductive health, and economic outcomes.
 The evaluation will occur in two phases via random assignment of 18 existing women's economic empowerment groups to receive either Jenga Dada or standard women's economic empowerment group programming with baseline and 4-month follow-up survey data collected (n=280 participants, ages 15+ years).
-We will also collect and analyze process data and post-program qualitative data among participants and implementers to evaluate the feasibility and acceptability of the program.
+Post-program qualitative data from participants and implementers will be collected and analyzed to evaluate the feasibility and acceptability of the program.

 Study Type